matayto/pihole-keepalived/README.md

 ## Keepalived Setup, secondary pihole

 On 192.168.0.102, perform steps 1 (install keepalived) and 2 (configure keepalived), using the following configuration.
 Take note of the different `virtual_router_id` and `priority` values.
-The router ID references the last octet of the IP, and the priority is _lower_ than the primary.
+The router ID references the last octet of the VIP and needs to be internally consistent between all peers.
+The priority on the secondary must be _lower_ than the primary.

 ```
 vrrp_instance pihole {
         interface eth0
         state BACKUP
-        virtual_router_id 102
+        virtual_router_id 100
         priority 99
         authentication {
                 auth_type PASS